-The clerk read the Registration Committee report.
+The clerk read the Registration report.
+(See page .)
 Motion carried to receive the report.

 Keith Burden gave the Budget Committee report.
+(See page .)
 Motion carried to receive the report.

-The clerk read the Obituary Committee report, and delegates watched a video featuring ministers who died in 2014.
+The clerk read the Obituary Committee report and delegates watched a video featuring ministers who died in 2015.
+Keith Burden led the body in prayer.
 Motion carried to receive the report.
-The body stood to honor those in the report, and Randy Bryant prayed.
+(See page .)

-The Resolution Committee report was presented.
+The Resolutions Committee report was presented.
 Motion carried to receive the report as printed.
-(See page 28.)
+(See page .)